flows-network/github-pr-summary/README.md

 > If your OpenAI API key has GPT4 access, you can change `GPT35Turbo` to `GPT4` in your fork of the source code.
 GPT4 provides substantially better code reviews, but it is also 10x more expensive.

-### 2 Deploy the code on flow.network
+### 2 Deploy the bot's source code on flow.network

-Go to [flows.network](https://flows.network/) to deploy your own flow function from the forked source code.
+Go to [flows.network](https://flows.network/) to deploy your own flow function (🤖) from the forked source code.

 1. Click on the "Create a Flow" button to start.
-2. Authenticate the [flows.network](https://flows.network/) to access the `github-pr-summary` repo you just forked.
+2. Authenticate the [flows.network](https://flows.network/) to access the `github-pr-summary` repo you just forked. **NOTE: This is NOT the repo you want to install the bot on.**
 <img width="950" alt="image" src="https://user-images.githubusercontent.com/45785633/229329081-93728947-ad9f-44fb-85b1-067e6a0eb8ac.png">

 3. Click on the "Advanced" link to see more settings.
 Fill in the following environment variables.

-> The 5 variables below are defined in the flow function's Rust source code.
+> The 4 variables below are defined in the flow function's Rust source code.
 You can assign their values in the source code in your fork directly and skip the steps below.

 * `login`: Fill in your personal GitHub id here.
 The GitHub app will act as you when posting reviews.
 * `owner`: Fill in the GitHub org for the repo you want to deploy the 🤖 on.
 * `repo` : Fill in the GitHub repo you want to deploy the 🤖 on.
-* `openai_key_name`: Fill in **any name** you wish for your OpenAI API key.
-You will connect this name to the actual key later.
 * `trigger_phrase`: Fill in the magic phrase to trigger a review from a PR comment.

 > Let's see an example.
 You forked the flow function source code to `my-name/github-pr-summary` and would like to deploy the bot to summarize PRs on `my-company/work-project` repo.
 Here `login = my-name`, `owner = my-company` and `repo = work-project`.